commerceblock/federation/README.md

 - zmq: `python3 -m federation --rpconnect 127.0.0.1 --rpcport 18443 --rpcuser user --rpcpass pass --id 1 --msgtype zmq --nodes “node0:1503,node1:1502”`
 - kafka: `python3 -m federation --rpconnect 127.0.0.1 --rpcport 18443 --rpcuser user --rpcpass pass --id 1` (check federation.py - defaults to 5 nodes)

+### Using HSMs

+#### Initialisation

+Assuming hsm and pkcs11 libraries setup and all config/secrets files are in place run:

+`docker build --build-arg user_pin=$USER_PIN --build-arg key_label=$KEY_LABEL -f Dockerfile.hsm.init .`

+This will generate a multisig script that should be used as the `signblockarg` in the ocean sidechain.